 Thanks to everyone who joined us for our book launch event in Oxford - a great evening of climate conversations!
-We were also delighted to present Talking Climate at the UK's Hay Festival in May.
+We were also delighted to present Talking Climate at the UK's literary Hay Festival in May 2017.

 Talking climate: from research to practice in public engagement is both a definitive summary of the latest thinking on public engagement with climate change, and a statement of intent.
 Commissioned by the leading publisher Palgrave MacMillan, it showcases the Climate Outreach philosophy, and makes the case for a fresh approach to climate change communication, based on widespread participatory engagement.